 What excursions do you want to do?

-It’s worth doing a bit of research in advance to work out what you want to do as some of the most popular excursions book up fast, especially in peak season.
-So if there’s something you particularly want to do then it’s a good idea to reserve a spot when booking your cruise.
+It’s worth doing a bit of research in advance to work out what you want to do as the most popular excursions book up fast, especially in peak season.
+If there’s something you really want to do then it’s a good idea to reserve a spot when booking your cruise.

 Which cabin should you book?

-Cruisers tend to be split into two camps – the ones who don’t spend any time in their cabins and are happy to go without a window to save money, and the ones who’ll pay a bit extra to have a balcony to relax and soak up the views from.
-As Alaska is such a scenic area, with some great views along the Inside Passage, we decided it was worth the cost to have a balcony.
+Cruisers tend to be split into two camps – those who don’t spend much time in their cabins and are happy to go without a window to save money, and those who’ll pay a bit extra to have a balcony to soak up the views from.
+As Alaska is such a scenic area, particularly when sailing the Inside Passage, we decided it was worth the cost to have a balcony.

-Turns out we had fog on the way up and didn’t see a lot, but it came into its own at the glacier.
+Turns out we had fog on the way up and didn’t see a lot, but the balcony came into its own at the glacier.
 It can help to be able to see the horizon and get some fresh air if you’re worried about seasickness.
-You can also choose a cabin on as low a deck as possible, in the middle of the ship rather than the forward or aft as they move less.
+You can also choose a cabin on as low a deck as possible, and one in the middle of the ship rather than forward or aft as they move less.